Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Examples

-Regarding the Seiberg--Witten moduli space $\M(Y,g)$ corresponding to the metric $g$ and the Levi--Civita connection, Nicolaescu~\cite[Theorem 3.1] {Nic1} constructed a natural bijective correspondence between $\M(Y,g)$ and the above Seiberg--Witten moduli space for all metrics $g$ on $Y$ as above with sufficiently short circle fibers.
+Regarding the Seiberg--Witten moduli space $\M(Y,g)$ corresponding to the metric $g$ and the Levi--Civita connection, Nicolaescu~\cite[Theorem 3.1] {Nic1} showed that there is a natural bijective correspondence between $\mathring\empty\M(Y,g)$ and $\M(Y,g)$ for all metrics $g$ on $Y$ as above with sufficiently short circle fibers.

-Finally, according to~\cite{MOY}, all points in $\M(Y,g)$ are counted with the same (positive) sign hence $\#\M (Y,g)$ is just the cardinality of $\M (Y,g)$ as a set.